nbrucy/git_tuto/git.md

 ![bg right:22%](figures/branch.png)

-Branch are useful to develop feature or bugfix in parallel
+Branch are useful to develop a new feature or bugfix in parallel

 ### The basic commands: